Skip to main content

 The key methods are:

-• discover(root) - Scan a directory and return found customizations
+• discover(rootOrWorkspace) - Scan a directory and return found customizations

-• emit(models, root, options) - Write customizations to disk in the plugin's format
+• emit(models, rootOrWorkspace, options) - Write customizations to disk in the plugin's format

 const myPlugin: A16nPlugin = {